yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

 1. Vector can be represented by an arrow and can be seen as a tuple of numbers;
 2. Vector is a (derivation) operator;
-3. Vector is an equivalent class of curves.
+3. Vector is an equivalent class of curves (functions).

 These definitions are equivalent to each other ([proof](https://maths-people.anu.edu.au/~andrews/DG/DG _ chap4.pdf)).
 So after this chapter we will make no distinction over these three definitions.